GeekInTheNorth/GeekInTheNorth.github.io/_posts/2026-04-13-using-caching-and-async-to-improve-performance.md

 ---
 layout: post
 title: "Using Caching and Async to Improve Performance"
-description: "A deep dive into improving the performance of features using Optimizely Search & Navigation by implementing async and caching."
+description: "A deep dive into improving the performance of features by implementing async and caching."
 permalink: "/article/using-caching-and-async-to-improve-performance"
 category:
   - Development